-We hereby consent to the use in this Registration Statement on Form S-1 of our report (which contains an explanatory paragraph relating to PASW, Inc.'s ability to continue as a going concern as described in Note 11 to the financial statements) dated March 28, 2007, relating to the financial statements of PASW, Inc. as of December 31, 2006 and 2005 and for years then ended, which appears in such Registration Statement.
+We hereby consent to the use in this Amendment No. 3 to Registration Statement on Form S-3 of our report dated March 31, 2008 relating to the financial statements of VirnetX Holding Corporation as of December 31, 2007 and for the year then ended and for the cumulative period from August 2, 2005 (date of inception) to December 31, 2007 which appear in such Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.